CBshmear/Horiseon-Challenge/README.md

 ## Issues Faced

 The code lacked any real structure and was basically div soup.
 No sections were laid out and the code lacked a main body.
 One of the links in the nav bar was not functioning.
+None of the images had alt tags.

 ## Link to deployed webpage